frodef/nilan-cts600-homeassistant/README.md

 ## Physical connection

 The Nilan VPL-15 (and presumably other) unit connects to the physical control panel via 4 wires.
-Two wires provides 12V power, and the remaining two are the RS485 A and B communication wires.
+Two wires provide 12V power, and the remaining two are the RS485 A and B communication wires.

 Only the two A and B communication wires must be connected to the USB